rajeshdulhani/Virtual-Workshop-Upgrade/Pre-requistes.md

 **Prerequisites:**

-- Create a Virtual Machine running on KVM or Oracle Virtual Box created using below images:
+- Create a Virtual Machine running on KVM or Oracle Virtual Box created downloading below images:

-**qcow2 for kvm:**
+*qcow2 for kvm:*

     https://bit.ly/3WE3tID

-**vdi for oracle box:**
+*vdi for oracle box:*

     https://bit.ly/3WE3tID